Ouxsoft/LivingMarkup/docs/index.md

  </div>
 ```

-* id #1 can access no other DynamicElement public properties.
+* id #1 can access no other Component public properties.
-* id #2 can access #1 DynamicElement public properties.
+* id #2 can access #1 Component public properties.
-* id #3 can access #1 and #2 DynamicElement public properties.
+* id #3 can access #1 and #2 Component public properties.
-* id #4 can access #1 DynamicElement public properties.
+* id #4 can access #1 Component public properties.
-* id #5 can access #4 and $1 DynamicElement public properties.
+* id #5 can access #4 and $1 Component public properties.